St. Michael's Church, Penampang

 St. Michael’s Church is a Roman Catholic church in Donggongon, Penampang District, Sabah, Malaysia.
-It is the oldest church in the district of Penampang and the second oldest stone church in Sabah, after St. Michael’s and All Angels Church in Sandakan.
+It is the oldest church in the district of Penampang and the second-oldest stone church in Sabah, after St. Michael’s and All Angels Church in Sandakan, an Anglican church in the city, also bearing the same name.

 Naming

 According to oral tradition, the Missionaries were oppressed by the local territorial spirits.
 They would then say the rosary and call upon the Archangel Michael to defend and protect them.
 It was then that the priests decided to name the church as St. Michael’s Church because the church was under the protection of St. Michael.

 History

 The history of the church started with the Mill Hill Missionaries who came to Penampang in 1886.
 The missionaries, led by Fr.
 Alexander Prenger, set up a base in Kampung Inobong where a church now known as Sacred Heart Church currently stand.
 The missionaries then decided to establish a new base at Kg.
 Dabak, Penampang, which is nearer to the sea, a river known as Moyog river and situated in a plain with rice fields with a low hill that is strategically located and suited for the building of a church.
 This location is rather strategic since the locals who used the river as a mode of transportation would alight at Kasigui which was then the only and first town in the District of Penampang from the coast en route to the interior.

 In 1890, Fr.
 Rientjes arrived in Penampang from Sandakan to help Fr.
 Prenger and was put in charge of Penampang Mission.
 Around the same year, the wooden building of the first Penampang church began.
 In July 1890, Fr.
 Prenger was called back to teach at Mill Hill College.
 Fr.
 Rientjes was left alone.
 He stayed at Penampang to work among the people in Penampang and visited Inobong on every other Sunday.
 After the death of both Fr.
 Prenger and Fr.
 Rientjes, other missionaries carried out the work in Penampang Mission.

 In the early 1920s, the number of Catholics increased in Penampang.
 The small church could no longer hold the growing number of Catholics.
 In February 1922, the Penampang Church was extended by 33 feet.
 The number of children attending Sunday school also increased.
 There were four schools in Penampang and the Mission works in Penampang increased and the number of Catholics also raised as more and more outstations were being opened.

 By the early 1930s, the building of the Stone Church began, initiated by Fr.
 August Wachter.
 As early as April 1929, Fr.
 Wachter already had the intention of building this church.
 The foundation stone for the new church was laid during a special ceremony on 29 September 1936, the Feast of St. Michael.
 Fr.
 Wachter had specially invited Brother Aegidius Leiter, the master builder, to be responsible for the building of the church.
 Nonetheless, the construction was postponed during the Second World War only to resume and complete in 1947.